 Organizations need to prepare for future pandemics, and face masks are one of the more effective ways to prevent the spread of viruses.
 If worn correctly, masks serve as an integral tool to keep employees, and anyone they come into contact with, safe.

-Fortunately, facial recognition solutions like FaceMe® can immediately identify if an employee is wearing a mask and if they are wearing it properly.
-Should an employee attempt to enter the facility without a mask placed over their mouth and nose, the technology can prevent access until they make the necessary adjustment, or can notify appropriate personnel.
-In turn, if an employee takes off their mask, or shifts it out of place while on the floor, the technology can identify this in real time for proper action to be taken.
+Fortunately, facial recognition solutions like FaceMe can immediately identify if an employee is wearing a mask, and wearing it properly.
+Should an employee attempt to enter a facility without a mask placed over their mouth and nose, the technology can notify personnel and prevent access until the individual makes the necessary adjustment.
+In turn, the system can also immediately detect if an employee takes off their mask, allowing management to intervene.

-Beyond the technology and its benefits, factory and warehouse operators must communicate the changes to processes and workflows that they intend to make, especially when it comes to a technology like facial recognition, which when implemented poorly, can have professional and social consequences.
-However, when applied ethically and constructively, it can bring many benefits to bolstering effectiveness of the supply chain and safety of workers during this challenging time and beyond.
+However, it is important that factory and warehouse operators communicate any changes to processes and workflows they intend to make, especially when it comes to a technology like facial recognition.
+Poor implementation can have professional and social consequences.
+When applied ethically and constructively, facial recognition bolsters both the effectiveness of the supply chain and the safety of workers, even during the most challenging times.

-For a full overview of facial recognition, how it works and how it can be deployed, read Edge-based Facial Recognition - The Ultimate Guide.
+For a complete overview of facial recognition, how it works, and how it can be deployed, read Facial Recognition at the Edge - The Ultimate Guide 2022.

-For how is facial recognition used in 2021, read Facial Recognition – How is It Used in 2021?
+For how facial recognition is used in 2022, read Top 7 Use Cases for Facial Recognition in 2022.